Rab Smith: Peak

 On the announcement of the world rankings in early 1978 Smith placed at four.
 If he had just one more major tournament win in 1977 he would have been ranked at number one.
 In 1978 he represented Scotland as his team were WDF Europe Cup Team Winners.

 In 1979 he was third in the British Pentathlon when John Lowe beat Eric Bristow in the final.

 Smith reached the final of the 1980 Winmau World Masters, beating Cliff Lazarenko, Canadian Bob Sinnaeve and USA's Nicky Virachkul to reach the final, where he lost to John Lowe.
 The same year he again reached the WDF Europe Team Cup Final.
-Paired with Alistair Forrester the Scots lost out in the final to the Swedish pair of Stefan Lord and Bjorn Enqvist.
-In the singles event of that year's tournament he reached the semi final.
+Paired with Alistair Forrester the Scots lost out in the final to the Swedish pair of Stefan Lord and Bjørn Enqvist.
+In the singles event of that year's tournament he reached the semi-final.

 In 1981 captaining Jocky Wilson and Angus Ross for Scotland, Smith won the 1981 BDO Nations Cup beating Bristow, Lowe and Lazarenko of England in the final.
 Each Scot won their leg against Lazarenko.
 Smith also defeated Lowe and Wilson beat Bristow for a 5–4 win.
 Dave Lanning commentating described "The indeterminable Rab Smith" as, "A fine, fluid player on his day" and "a dapper little character, there's a lot said about the big gross darts players but Rab presents a very neat, clean cut image."
 Lowe beat Smith 2–1 in the News of the World Individual Darts Championship semi final at the Wembley Arena.
 Smith later said, "I was on double four with John back on 140 or 160.
 He threw and left double top.
 In my next throw I clipped the top wire of double four three times.
 Then John hit double top."

 BDO World Championships

 Smith played in the first six successive Embassy World Darts Championships.
-In the first ever World Championship in 1978, Smith defeated Ireland's Patrick Clifford 6–0 in the first round but lost in the quarter finals to Sweden's Stefan Lord.
-In 1979, Smith beat United States's Conrad Daniels in the first round and then avenged his defeat of Lord in the previous year by beating him in the second round, he went on to bow out in the quarter final once more, losing to then-reigning champion Leighton Rees of Wales.
+In the first ever World Championship in 1978, Smith defeated Ireland's Patrick Clifford 6–0 in the first round but lost in the quarter-finals to Sweden's Stefan Lord.
+In 1979, Smith beat United States's Conrad Daniels in the first round and then avenged his defeat of Lord in the previous year by beating him in the second round, he went on to bow out in the quarter-final once more, losing to then-reigning champion Leighton Rees of Wales.
 Smith suffered a first round exit in 1980, lost to Tony Sontag.
 In 1981, he beat Wayne Lock in the first round, before losing to Nicky Virachkul in the second round.
 He then suffered two successive first round exits firstly to fellow Scot and that year's winner, Jocky Wilson in 1982.
 In 1983 he was eliminated by Australian Kevin White.